-You'll love these homemade cheese puffs – they’re a great Keto popcorn alternative!
-All you need is cheese – and a bit of patience.
-A super easy low carb snack idea.
+You'll love these homemade crispy cheese pops - also known as keto popcorn!
+All you need is cheese and a bit of patience.
+A super easy one-ingredient low-carb snack.

 On the left in the image above.
 I blitzed it in the food processor.
 I then used a sieve to separate the smaller bits and only used the larger ones.
 (The small bits can be used for your next Italian cooking session).